Facet Joint Syndrome

 Damage can be caused from the effects of aging and/or trauma.
 The lumbar (low back) facet joints are most susceptible to facet joint syndrome due to bearing the most weight and experiencing significant strain.
 The cervical (neck) facet joints are the second most common locations producing facet joint pain.
 The thoracic (midback) is the least likely location of the three.

 What Are The Symptoms for Facet Joint Syndrome?

 Facet joint pain produces different symptoms based on the spinal region affected.

-Neck and shoulder pain that can restrict your range of motion, making it difficult to rotate your head comfortably, and cervical facet joint syndrome may also cause headaches.
+Neck and shoulder pain that can restrict your range of motion, making it difficult to rotate your head comfortably, and cervical FJS may also cause headaches.

 Can cause pain in your mid-back and restrict your range of motion while turning.

 Low back pain that can radiate into the buttocks and/or thighs (the pain usually does not go below the knee).
 Inflammation of these joints can lead to stiffness, difficulty standing up straight (causing you to walk hunched over) and getting up out of a chair.
 Pain with initiating motion is the most prevalent symptom.